scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 It's all done automatically by Victoria Metrics.
 Data retention is set to 90 days in the Compose YAML.

 Refer to the Victoria Metrics documentation for the details on modifying values.

+## Customizing Prometheus port

+Collector and Compose make that easy, but there are other places where it may be set, such as `./vm/prometheus.yml`.

+Configure multiple scrape destinations in Victoria Metrics if you have multiple Collectors.

+## Customizing Grafana data source

+That's in `./grafana/provisioning/datasources/vm.yml`.

+You could, for example, configure Victoria Metrics as a Prometheus data source or use some other Prometheus-compatible database.